goleador/CSC317/assignments/3/READEME.md

 ## Bonus Challenge (Extra Credit) - **Group Optional**
 Choose one of the following as a group:
-1. **Enhanced Theme Switcher**: Extend the provided switcher with additional features like:
-   - Smooth transitions between styles
-   - Local storage to remember user preference
-   - Additional custom themes created by the group
-2. **Advanced CSS Animation**: Add a complex CSS animation to your portfolio that was not present in any of the AI-generated versions
+1. **Advanced CSS Animation**: Add a complex CSS animation to your portfolio that was not present in any of the AI-generated versions
-3. **Accessibility Enhancement**: Implement comprehensive accessibility features including:
+2. **Accessibility Enhancement**: Implement comprehensive accessibility features including:
    - Dark mode using CSS variables in hybrid solution
    - Screen reader optimization
    - Keyboard navigation improvements
-4. **Performance Optimization**: Optimize all CSS files for performance and create a detailed performance comparison report
+3. **Performance Optimization**: Optimize all CSS files for performance and create a detailed performance comparison report

 ## Submission Process